 In a democratic region, public participation plays a vital role for peoples’ empowerment.

-- Public participation is part of “people centred” or “human centric” principles.
+- Public participation is part of “people centred” or “human centric” principles and provides community participation support.

 - Public participation is advanced by the humanist movements, social movements and in the context of postmodernism.